dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/testing/in-memory.md

 Here is an example of a test class that uses the InMemory database.
 Each test method specifies a unique database name, meaning each method has its own InMemory database.

 >[!TIP]
-> To use the `.UseInMemoryDatabase()` extension method, reference the NuGet package `Microsoft.EntityFrameworkCore.InMemory`.
+> To use the `.UseInMemoryDatabase()` extension method, reference the NuGet package [Microsoft.EntityFrameworkCore.InMemory](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.InMemory/).

 [!code-csharp[Main](../../../../samples/core/Miscellaneous/Testing/TestProject/InMemory/BlogServiceTests.cs)]